Divorce in Germany

 The Brussels IIa Regulation governs the international jurisdiction of family courts.
 It is based on criteria including the citizenship and habitual residence of the spouses.
 However, there are also special jurisdictional definitions in the EU Maintenance Regulation, the Hague Convention on Parental Responsibility and Protection of Children and the EU Property Regulation.

 However, even if the divorce is filed before a German court, this does not necessarily mean that German divorce law applies.
-In Europe, the applicable law will be determined by the Rome III Regulation.
+In Europe, the applicable family law will be determined by the Rome III Regulation.
 German divorce law may be applicable, for example, if a choice of law is still possible or has already been exercised.
 If no choice of law is available, criteria such as habitual residence or even (German) citizenship are decisive.

 Our lawyers will determine the international jurisdiction, the divorce law which applies to your case and will file a divorce petition with a German court – if necessary.